What you need to know about the COVID-19 Rules and Guidelines

 Must read – COVID-19 Rules and Guidelines for Tourists going on Safari in Uganda

 There are new requirements in Uganda on Safari as there are elsewhere in the world.
-Conditions that are for the Wellbeing of the Safari-Participants, Tour Company, Lodge, and Wildlife Park employees.
-Beyond that, the health of the animals, especially the Great Apes, is the focus of everyone in Tourism.
+Conditions for the Wellbeing of the Safari-Participants, Tour Company, Lodge, and Wildlife Park employees.
+Beyond that, the health of the animals, especially the Great Apes, is everyone’s focus on Tourism.

 Some of the Coronavirus prevention measures will cost you a bit more.
 However, they also give one a piece of mind.

 Africa and Uganda have survived the COVID-10 pandemic better than countries in North and South America, Europe, Asia, and Australia.
 That does not mean that Uganda will lower preventative standards, directives, and measures.
-Everyone’s Wellbeing is the focus of the newly implemented rules and guidelines that will guide International Tourism in the Pearl of Africa.
+Everyone’s Wellbeing focuses on the newly implemented rules and guidelines to guide International Tourism in the Pearl of Africa.